 Every student will pick a coding theory topic that is either absent or not well documented on Wikipedia and write/edit the corresponding entry.
-(An example of such a page is the one on "list decoding.")
-You will have the opportunity to work on initial versions of the entry on an in-house wiki page (details on this coming shortly) before the entries are posted on Wikipedia (you'll need to get my OK before you post your entry on Wikipedia).
+You will have the opportunity to work on initial versions of the entry on an in-house wiki page (https://wiki.cse.buffalo.edu/cse545/) before the entries are posted on Wikipedia (you'll need to get my OK before you post your entry on Wikipedia).